Todd Haley: Memphis Showboats

 On November 15, 2022, it was announced that Haley would be the head coach of the Memphis Showboats for the upcoming 2023 USFL season.
+Haley was fired from this position on October 23, 2023.

 Coaching style

 Haley has been described as an aggressive coach and can be combative with players.

-During the 2008 NFC Championship Game against the Eagles, he had a first-half argument with quarterback Kurt Warner, then a short blowup in full view of television cameras with wide receiver Anquan Boldin later in the game.
-He also had a spat with Terrell Owens when he was the wide receivers coach in Dallas.
-Defending his style, Haley said "It's part of how I coach...
-It's part of how I motivate, and I like to think I've had some success doing it."
+During the 2008 NFC championship game against the Philadelphia Eagles, he had a first-half argument with quarterback Kurt Warner in full view of television cameras and with wide receiver Anquan Boldin later in the game.
+As wide receivers coach with the Dallas Cowboys, he also had a spat with Terrell Owens, who was then a wide receiver with the Cowboys.
+Defending his style, Haley said "It's part of how I coach...It's part of how I motivate, and I like to think I've had some success doing it."

 Personal life

-Haley has five children with his wife, Chrissy.
+Haley has five children with his ex-wife Chrissy.
+They divorced in 2023.

-In 2006, Haley filed a 1.5 million-dollar lawsuit against McDonald's after his wife found a dead rat in her salad.
-The salad was purchased at a Southlake, Texas McDonald's restaurant while Haley was a member of the Dallas Cowboys coaching staff.
+In 2006, Haley filed a $1.5 million lawsuit against McDonald's after his wife found a dead rat in her salad.
+The salad was purchased at a Southlake, Texas, McDonald's restaurant while Haley was a member of the Dallas Cowboys coaching staff at the time.
 His wife and their live-in babysitter began to eat before noticing the rat.
-The case was settled out of court for a confidential amount.
+The case was settled out of court for an undisclosed sum.

-On December 31, 2017, a team spokesman stated Todd Haley was injured in a fall Sunday evening following the Steelers' Week 17 game.
-Although it was initially reported that Haley had been injured in an altercation at a bar outside Heinz Field, a spokesman for the Pittsburgh City Police stated that it was Haley's wife, Christine, who was involved in a "minor scuffle" at the bar Tequila Cowboy that quickly ended.
-Todd Haley was not involved nor injured in the incident.
+On December 31, 2017, Haley, who was then offensive coordinator for the Pittsburgh Steelers, was injured following the Steelers' Week 17 game, according to a team spokesman.
+He was pushed down by an unknown assailant, which broke his pelvis.
+No charges were filed because no witnesses came forward to cooperate in criminal or civil prosecution.